top of page

 We began searching for answers when Joe was just 3½.
 His intense rages, inability to accept “no,” and sneaky behaviors were unlike anything we had seen.
 Initially, he was diagnosed with ADHD.
 When ADHD treatment didn’t help, I kept digging until Joe was diagnosed with reactive attachment disorder at seven.
 We were lucky to find a therapist truly experienced in developmental trauma disorder.

-Unfortunately for us, it still remained a struggle to build a qualified team who could successfully help us work with the disorder.
-But while it was still too late for us, some families do secure the right diagnosis, advocacy and intervention.
+While finding the right help often comes too late for many of us, some families do secure the right diagnosis, advocacy and intervention.
 Yet, it all starts with the right diagnosis as early as possible.

 Families like ours often find that parents with lived experience understand the disorder far better than many professionals.
 A friend of mine, a sociology professor familiar with our family’s journey, regularly invites me to guest lecture in her classes since the textbook she uses only devotes one paragraph to the disorder.